Maurice Murphy (director): Films

 Murphy has written, directed or produced a number of independent feature films.
 His first films were ones for children, Fatty Finn and Doctors and Nurses, stories in which children were at odds with the adult world.
 Then a young adult satirical comedy with the emphasis on fun, Exchange Lifeguards (aka Wet and Wild Summer!) starring Julian McMahon, Christopher Atkins and Elliott Gould.
 More serious was his family tale of love in wartime, 15 Amore starring Lisa Hensley and Steve Bastoni.
 15 Amore was voted the Audience Favourite Feature at the Aspen Filmfest in 1998 and was awarded the Crystal Palm Award at the Marco Island Film Festival in 2000.

 More recently, the ethereal singing of the students of New Zealand's Toi Whakaari inspired Murphy to create a musical feature film, Zenolith, as a vehicle for their talents.
 He co-wrote the song lyrics with Lee Hatherly and secured the collaboration of New Zealand composer, Gareth Farr, and the Tasmanian Symphony Orchestra.
-In 2014, he wrote and directed a feature-length historical documentary about Queen Elizabeth II, When the Queen Came to Town.
+In 2014, he wrote and directed a feature-length documentary about Queen Elizabeth II's 1953-1954 royal visit to New Zealand and Australia, When the Queen Came to Town.

 Ethos

 Murphy has always enjoyed having fun with technology and pushing it to the limits, often with budgetary constraints.
 He believes such limitations inspire innovation.
 In 1965 he invented a way of reversing video tape to enable images to be run backwards.
 In 1990, Murphy made Let's Do Lunch, the first television series in the world to be filmed on Handicam.

 Murphy's work is characterised by variety and diversity.
 He continues to challenge himself with new adventures and projects.
 He has recently written, produced and starred in several one-man stage shows.

 In 2016 he was the consultant editor for The Mathematics Book, a coffee table book by Helen Prochazka created to make mathematics accessible for adults who would like to know more about the subject.
 Murphy and Prochazka have co-written the lyrics for a cycle of 14 mathematics songs that complements the book.
 The pop song poetry project was presented at the 2014 Bridges Organization conference in Seoul.
 The album was released in 2016, the music written and performed by Nic Courto and Craig M Wood.

 Currently Murphy is also developing an opera about Sir Edmund Hillary and an animation feature film, Marsupia.

-Murphy has always sought out and encouraged new talent and continues to work with emerging film makers and entertainers.